JayeHicks/ManageIrrigation/vineyard/README.md

 # General Weather Conditions
 A marketing photo of WeatherFlow's commercially available Smart Home Sensor Station.

 ![Image1](doco-images/weather-flow.jpg)

 For the daily collection of local, general weather conditions, the Smart Home Sensor Station was selected and integrated into the solution.
 From this solution's perspective, this sensor platform can be considered "closed" as it reports sensor data to a specific backend.
 The platform cannot be configured to send sensor data directly to AWS IoT.
 As such, an AWS Lambda function is invoked on a scheduled basis, via an AWS CloudWatch Event Rule, to obtain sensor data from an Internet endpoint and pass the data along to AWS IoT (see diagram below).
-The Python source code for this Lambda function is contained in the weather_station.py file located in the **backend** folder in the [source-code/at-the-vine/data-ingest-curate](https://github.com/JayeHicks/ManageIrrigation/tree/master/backend/source-code/at-the-vine/data-ingest-curate) subdirectory.
+The Python source code for this Lambda function is contained in the weather_station.py file located in the **backend** folder in the [source-code/at-the-vine/data-ingest-curate](https://github.com/JayeHicks/ManageIrrigation/tree/master/source-code/at-the-vine/data-ingest-curate) subdirectory.

 Logical, high-level Smart Home Sensor Station sensor data ingestion path.

 ![Image1](doco-images/wf-vineyard-sensor-ingest.jpg)

 General weather conditions data is collected and stored, long term, for the purpose of future reference of historical weather conditions data.
 This data is not collected to support alarm state detection nor presentation to vineyard operators via a single page web application.
 The data is ingested daily and housed in a DynamoDB table.
 At the beginning of each month the previous month's data is bundled together and archived into a CSV (comma separated value) formatted file that is placed into a special purpose S3 bucket.
 Vineyard operators interact with this day by accessing archive files contained in the special purpose archival bucket.

 The architecture, design, and technologies supporting ingestion, management, and access of general weather conditions data is a proper subset of the architecture, design, and technologies supporting "at the vine" sensor data.
 Refer to the "conditions at the vine" section below for this detail.

 # At the Vine Conditions
 For the hourly collection of sensor data "at the vine," the commercially available Vinduino R3 Sensor Station, was selected and integrated into the solution.
 In addition to writing the firmware for this sensor station, each of the 21 boards required sensor integration and mounting into a suitable weather-proof box (see picture below).
-This involved soldering, cable fabrication, modification to each box, and source materials from my local hardware store).
+This involved soldering, cable fabrication, modification to each box, and source materials from my local hardware store.

 "Vinduino" is a play on words (i.e., Vineyard + Arduino).
 The Arduino IDE (integrated develop environment) is a popular, no-cost software application used to flash firmware to a wide selection of commercially available, micro controllers.
 Generally speaking, microcontrollers have limited resources and run a special-purpose program.
 In contrast, microcomputers generally have ample resources, run a general-purpose operating system, and are capable of running a wide variety of programs.
 To use the Arduino IDE, you write procedural code in a C / C++ like language, select your target micro controller, physically connect a programming cable from the computer running the Arduino IDE to the micro controller, and then finally select an arrow icon in the Arduino IDE's title bar to flash the firmware you wrote onto the connected micro controller.